IlyaBizyaev/Entangle/README.md

 make clean
 ```

-## Note
+## Notes
 Any feedback, improvements and fixes are appreciated!
-## License
-Entangle is distributed under the GNU GPL v3 license.
-But please, notify me if you want to use this code in any projects.
+Also, please, notify me if you want to use this code in any projects.
 ## Thanks to...
 ...**doublemax** and **DenDev** for answering my wxQuestions :)